 Lenses CLI¶

-Lenses offers a powerful CLI (command line tool) built in Go
+Lenses offers a powerful CLI (command line tool) built in Go that utilizes the REST and WebSocket APIs of Lenses

 to communicate with Apache Kafka and exposes a straightforward way to perform common data engineering and site